owiwamasa/nets-lineup-builder/README.md

 ### 1) Player Selector Sidebar

-- Features the Brooklyn Nets' 2021-22 Roster
+- Features the Brooklyn Nets 2021-22 Roster
 - Select up to 5 players to put into your lineup
 - Highlights a player individual statistics when mouse hovers over a player